zkonstas/Secure-File-System/README.md

 `envinit.sh`: The setup script that reads the user and group names from the userfile and creates them in the system.
 This script also creates the privilleged user **admin**.
 This user belongs to a single group by himself named also "admin".
 This user is the only user that will have access to the objects.

 ## Additional Details
-This system was developed as a project for the class COMS4187 - Security Architecture and Engineering in the Fall 2014 at Columbia University.
+This system was developed as a project for the class COMS4187-"Security Architecture and Engineering" in the Fall 2014 at Columbia University.